7 Free Transcribing Tools For Guitarists

-This is a complete recording studio in one.
-If you’ve used Cubase or Garage Band (or even pro-tools), then you’ll probably be able to get to work with this straight away.
+This is a complete recording studio in one easy to use software package.
+If you’ve used Cubase, Garage Band, or Pro Tools, then you’ll probably be able to get to work with this straight away.

-Like Audacity®, PreSonus Studio One can be used amongst other things, to slow music down, find the tempo and then select and loop bars in order that you can work them out.
+Like Audacity®, PreSonus Studio One can be used amongst other things, to slow music down, find the tempo and then select and loop bars so that you can work them out.

 So there you have it, a range of free transcribing tools to enable you to start today.
-What’s your favourite tool to use?
+What are your favorite free transcribing tools for guitarists to use?

 Leave a Reply